StephenCleary/Disposables/README.md

 ### Advanced

 You can append an `Action` to a `Disposable` by calling its `Add` method with the `Action` to add.
-If the `Disposable` is already disposed (or is in the process of being disposed by another thread), then the additional `Action` is invoked immediately.
+When the `Disposable` is disposed, it will call its actions in reverse order.
+When `Add` is called, if the `Disposable` is already disposed (or is in the process of being disposed by another thread), then the additional `Action` is invoked immediately by the current thread after the disposal completes, and the other thread is not blocked waiting for the `Action` to complete.

 `AsyncDisposable` may also have multiple delegates.
-By default, they are all invoked concurrently, but you can change this to serial by creating the instance with the `AsyncDisposeFlags.ExecuteSerially` flag.
+By default, they are all invoked serially in reverse order, but you can change this to concurrent by creating the instance with the `AsyncDisposeFlags.ExecuteConcurrently` flag.

 ## CollectionDisposable